-There are two ways of viewing the law, which Hart described as the “external” and “internal” views of it, corresponding to whether the person concerned feels alienated from that society or not.
+There are two ways of viewing the law, which Hart described in The Concept of Law as the “external” and “internal” views of it, corresponding to whether the person concerned feels alienated from that society or not [pp. 89-91].

 - An alienated person taking the “external” view sees that infractions of the rules will result in punishment and, if living in that society, would adjust his or her behaviour in order to avoid punishment.
 Such a person would not feel morally bound by the rules, but would probably carry out a risk assessment before breaking them.

 - In contrast, a person taking the “internal” view would see the rules as a reflection of normal behaviour and would see infractions by other people as a reason to censure them and as justifying punishment.
 The internal view is likely to be taken by somebody who identifies with the rules that society has created.